CondeNast/device_engineering_tech_tests/mobile-dev-test/README.md

 These points serve as a guide on what we look for in a code submission.
 Not all points have to be met:
  - Android Project needs to be done using Kotlin Programming Language only
+ - iOS Project needs to be done using Swift Programming Language only
  - The solution fulfils the brief
  - There is a README that instructs how to run the app
  - There is some attempt at creating documentation